 Origin and history

-Green tea comes from the tea plant ( Camellia sinensis ), a shrub native to China, cultivated for over 4,000 years.
-Considered a sacred beverage in Asia, it was already used by Buddhist monks to promote concentration and meditation.
-Unlike black tea, green tea undergoes no fermentation : its leaves are simply dried and heated after harvesting, which preserves all its antioxidant and energizing properties .
-Today, it is one of the most consumed beverages in the world, a symbol of well-being and longevity.
+Green tea comes from the tea plant (Camellia sinensis), a shrub native to China that has been cultivated for over 4,000 years.
+Considered a sacred drink in Asia, it was already used by Buddhist monks to promote concentration and meditation.
+Unlike black tea, green tea does not undergo any fermentation: its leaves are simply dried and heated after harvesting, which preserves all its antioxidant and energizing properties.
+Today, it is one of the most widely consumed beverages in the world, a symbol of well-being and longevity.